-In addition to suffering from various physical and mental health impairments, the ABAWD population in Franklin County was less educated than the general population.
-Three times as many ABAWD's were high school dropouts and three times as many did not graduate college.
+as many ABAWDs were high school dropouts (30% 18 compared to 10.9% 19).
 Lower educational achievement corresponds with greater unemployment rates both nationally and in Ohio.
-While the unemployment rate for Ohio is currently 5.1%, the rate among high school dropouts is 17.27%, which is higher than the national average among high school dropouts of 12.57%.
+In 2015, the unemployment rate among Ohio high school dropouts was 17.27%, higher than the national average among high school dropouts of 12.57%.
+20 In contrast, the average unemployment rate in Ohio in 2015 was 4.9%.
+21

 The combination of physical and mental impairments and lack of education makes the ABAWD population's ability to obtain employment or participate in job training programs especially tenuous.
-The combination of these factors offers a plausible explanation for why SNAP enrollment has declined by more than 300,000 since 2013.
+The combination of these factors offers a plausible explanation for why SNAP enrollment has declined by more than 400,000 since 2013.
 SNAP recipients who are unhealthy and uneducated likely can neither find a job nor successfully complete a job training program and, as a result, lose eligibility for SNAP.
-Because the Medicaid Group VIII population consists of mostly the same individuals as the SNAP ABAWD population, the same issues can be anticipated they are subject to Ohio's ABAWD work requirement.
+Because the Medicaid Group VIII population consists of mostly the same individuals as the SNAP ABAWD population, the same issues can be anticipated if they are subject to Ohio's ABAWD work requirement.